aws-amplify/docs/docs/guides/functions/integrating-dynamodb-with-lambda.md

 In this guide you will learn how to do three things:

 1. Create a new Lambda function and DynamoDB database that are integrated together
-2. Create a new DynamoDB Database and integrate with an existing Lambda function
+2. Create a new DynamoDB Database and integrate it with an existing Lambda function
-3. Create a new Lambda function and integrate with an an existing DynamoDB database
+3. Create a new Lambda function and integrate it with an an existing DynamoDB database

 ### Creating a new Lambda function and DynamoDB database that are integrated